Deployment on an external database (RDBMS)

 PaperCut NG supports the following external databases out-of-the-box:

 Microsoft SQLStructured Query Language (SQL) is a special-purpose programming language designed for managing data held in a relational database management system (RDBMS), or for stream processing in a relational data stream management system (RDSMS).
-Server 2000/2005/2008/2012/2014 (either 32 or 64-bit)
+Server 2000/2005/2008/2012/2014/2016 (either 32-bit or 64-bit)

 Microsoft SQL Express 2005/2008/2012/2014 (free from Microsoft)